 There are plenty of places to leaf peep right in the Spa City!
 From walking through Congress Park to exploring Skidmore's trails, you'll find several sites where you can catch a great view of the leaves.
 Below we've rounded up some of our top picks to spot the fall foliage in Saratoga Springs.

 Photo Credit: Gail Stein

 Nestled right in downtown Saratoga, Congress Park is the perfect place to set up a fall picnic and enjoy the foliage with family or friends.
 Take a walk on the paths by the beautiful Spirit of Life Memorial, or follow the trails around the entire park.
 It's a small but scenic location to bring the kids leaf peeping this fall.

 Only a short walk away from Saratoga's downtown, the Bog Meadow Trail cuts through woods and wetlands.
-The two-mile trail is a popular spot for nature walks, and in addition to leaf peeping, the trail provides a great spot for bird watching (keep an eye out for turkey vultures!)
+The two-mile trail is a popular spot for nature walks, and in addition to leaf peeping, the trail is a great spot for bird watching (keep an eye out for turkey vultures!).